RISC-KC/basic_rv32s/guidelines/development_log.md

 #### Trap Controller Design
 Let’s design the Trap Controller..

-I can’t remember exactly what ECALL and EBREAK were supposed to do… let me dig through the notes.
+I can’t remember exactly what ECALL and EBREAK were supposed to do... let me dig through the notes.

 ##### - [EBREAK handling process]